Measurement of isolated prompt photon production in pp and p-Pb collisions at the LHC: Efficiency correction

 \section{Efficiency correction}

 The efficiency was estimated using the $\gamma$--jet PYTHIA~8 simulation introduced in Sec.~\ref{sec:eventselection}.

 The reconstruction efficiency is defined as

 where $N_{\text{clus}}^{\text{sig}}$ is the number of reconstructed clusters that fulfil all the selection criteria and are matched to a signal photon, and $N_{\text{gen}}^{\text{sig}}$ is the number of signal photons at the generator level within the EMCal acceptance.
 A signal photon is defined as a photon produced either directly in the hard scattering or in a jet fragmentation that happens to fulfil the charged isolation requirement on generator level with $p_{\rm T}^{\text{iso,~gen}}<\SI{1.5}{GeV}/c$.
 Clusters with a leading contribution from a signal photon are considered true signal clusters.
 Bin migration effects due to the finite \pt resolution are included in Eq.~\ref{eq:efficiency} by using the transverse momentum at reconstruction ($p_{\text{ T,~rec}}$) and generator level ($p_{\rm T}^\gamma$) in numerator and denominator, respectively.
 Isolation at the generator level $p_{\rm T}^{\text{iso,~gen}}<\SI{1.5}{GeV}/c$ is corrected for UE contributions in order to allow a direct comparison of the results to NLO calculations where no UE is present.
 Figure~\ref{fig:efficiencies} shows the isolated prompt photon reconstruction efficiency in pp collisions at $\sqrt{s}=\SI{8}{TeV}$ and p--Pb collisions at $\sqrt{s_{\text{NN}}}=\SI{5.02}{TeV}$ and \SI{8.16}{TeV}.
 The efficiency increases slightly with increasing \pt mainly due to increasingly narrow clusters that fulfil the shower shape selection.
+The efficiency is a convolution of the efficiencies of the individual selection criteria.
+In the case of pp collisions at $\sqrt{s}=\SI{8}{TeV}$, one e.g. finds an isolation efficiency of more than 90\%, a shower shape selection efficiency between 80\% and 90\%, a track matching efficiency of about 85\% and a cluster reconstruction efficiency of about 70\%.

 Differences in the reconstruction efficiencies for the different datasets are attributable to (i) the differing number of masked or dead EMCal channels per run period, (ii) material budget in front of the EMCal, in particular, differences in the number of installed TRD~\cite{TRDPerf} modules from Run 1 to Run 2, (iii) sensitivity of cluster selections to higher multiplicity in p--Pb with respect to pp collisions, and (iv) differences in trigger efficiency, which is sensitive to the number of masked EMCal TRUs.